 The tabulation method would be the same as for candidates.

-All of the candidates listed on the sample ballot (right) were on the ballot in one or more states in 2020.
-There will be other candidates on the ballot in most states this year, but without ranked choice voting in place, voters who cast their ballot for alternative candidates are almost certainly casting "wasted votes".
-If enough votes are cast for alternative candidates the "spoiler effect" may lead to the major party candidate, who would have won in a head-to-head match-up, losing electoral votes in some states, because of the wasted votes cast for other candidates.
-That can lead to the candidate with the most popular votes nationwide losing in the Electoral College, as happened in the presidential elections of 2000 and 2016.
+All the candidates listed on the sample ballot (right) were on the ballot in one or more states in 2020.
+There are many other candidates on the ballot in most presidential elections, but without ranked choice voting, voters who cast their ballot for alternative candidates are almost certainly casting "wasted votes".
+If enough votes are cast for alternative candidates the "spoiler effect" may lead to the major party candidate, who would have won in a head-to-head match-up, losing in the Electoral College, as has happened in two recent presidential elections - in 2000 and 2016.

-If a minor party or independent candidate were to actually win enough electoral votes to prevent any candidate from winning a majority of the electoral votes, within the system that is in place, that would trigger the even more anti-democratic process provided for in the 12th Amendment, with the House of Representatives electing the president, with each state having a single vote, regardless of size.
+Within the system that has been in place since 1804, if a minor party or independent candidate were to actually win enough electoral votes to prevent any candidate from winning a majority of the electoral votes, that would trigger an even more anti-democratic process provided for in the 12th Amendment, with the House of Representatives electing the president, with each state having a single vote, regardless of population.
+(And the Senate electing the vice-president through a similar method.)

-We need to amend our Constitution to provide for direct election of the president using ranked choice voting.
-That will allow us to eliminate primary elections (saving a considerable amount of money), give voters more choices, without triggering anti-democratic procedures, and ensure that the winning candidate has the support of a majority of voters (at some level of preference).
+Amending our Constitution to provide for direct election of the president using ranked choice voting will not only give voters more choices, without triggering anti-democratic procedures, and ensure that the winning candidate has the support of a majority of voters (at some level of preference), it will also allow us to eliminate primary elections (saving a considerable amount of money.

 This is the proposed text of a constitutional amendment that would provide for the direct election of the President by popular vote using Ranked Choice Voting: